droefs/HLISA/README.md

 **send_keys_to_element**(*element, *keys_to_send*)

-Note: if the element can not be clicked on, for example because it is hidden behind a different element, it will not be selected.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Note:** characters that are pressed realistically, as if they were typed on a US-International keyboard, are: 0-9, a-z, A-Z, keys in &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[selenium.webdriver.common.keys.Keys](https://www.selenium.dev/selenium/docs/api/py/webdriver/selenium.webdriver.common.keys.html#module-selenium.webdriver.common.keys) and all of the following: !@#$%^&*()_+{}|:>?-=[]\;,./

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Dead keys](https://en.wikipedia.org/wiki/Dead_key) in the US-International layout can cause detection.

 **reset_actions**()

-#### Not implemented, but can be implemented:

-### Additional actions:
+### Additional actions available in HLISA:

-These actions are not provided in the standard Selenium API (version 3.141), but they are provided in HLISA for convenience.
+These actions are not provided by the standard Selenium API (version 3.141), but they are provided by HLISA to support more human-like scrolling.
+Also some actions are provided for convenience.

 **move_to**(*x, y*)